Ryan, under pressure in debate, struggles to detail foreign policy

 Republican challenger Mitt Romney has sought to portray President Barack Obama as a weak steward of U.S. power.
 Ryan accused the Democratic administration of leadership failures that led to incidents such as the attack last month on the U.S. mission in Benghazi, Libya which killed the American ambassador.

-"What we are watching on our TV screens is the unravelling of the Obama foreign policy, which is making the world more chaotic and us less safe," Ryan said.
+"What we are watching on our TV screens is the unraveling of the Obama foreign policy, which is making the world more chaotic and us less safe," Ryan said.

 Republicans have seized on the Benghazi attack as emblematic of diminished U.S. standing in the world and accused the Obama administration of failing to provide sufficient information about the incident in a timely fashion.